juxor/afaq/markdown/secH3.md

-Obviously the only institution which the working class _"finds ready-made for use"_ is the democratic (i.e., bourgeois) state, although, as Engels stressed, it _"may require adaptation."_ In Engels' 1871 introduction to Marx's _"The Civil War in France"_, this analysis is repeated when Engels asserted that the state _"is nothing but a machine for the oppression of one class by another"_ and that it is _"at best an evil inherited by the proletariat after its
+Obviously the only institution which the working class _"finds ready-made for use"_ is the democratic (i.e., bourgeois) state, although, as Engels stressed, it _"may require adaptation."_ In Engels 1871 introduction to Marx's _"The Civil War in France"_, this analysis is repeated when Engels asserted that the state _"is nothing but a machine for the oppression of one class by another"_ and that it is _"at best an evil inherited by the proletariat after its